pidumenk/firefly3/README.md

 + Send alarms to SNS topic.

 **Use case**
 For instance, I created ALARM for any user-delete occurs in administration panel of Firefly.
-If someone to delete user, I'll get a message on my email.
+If someone deletes user, I'll get a message on my email.

 ![Image alt](https://github.com/pidumenk/firefly3/raw/master/CloudWatch.jpg)